openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Error codes extensions defined in (#credential-error-response) apply.

-The Batch Credential Request MUST fail entirely if there is even one Credential failed to be issued. `transaction_id` MUST NOT be returned in this case.
+The Batch Credential Request MUST fail entirely if there is even one Credential that failed to be issued. `transaction_id` MUST NOT be returned in this case.

-When the Credential Issuer requires `proof` objects to be present in the Batch Credential Request, but does not receive them, it will return a Batch Credential Error Response with a `c_nonce` using `invalid_proof` error code as defined in (#issuer-provided-nonce).
+When the Credential Issuer requires `proof` objects to be present in the Batch Credential Request, but does not receive them, it will return a Batch Credential Error Response with a `c_nonce` using `invalid_proof` error code, as defined in (#issuer-provided-nonce).

 # Deferred Credential Endpoint {#deferred-credential-issuance}

 This endpoint is used to issue a Credential previously requested at the Credential Endpoint or Batch Credential Endpoint in cases where the Credential Issuer was not able to immediately issue this Credential.
 Support for this endpoint is OPTIONAL.

-The Wallet MUST present to the Deferred Endpoint an Access Token valid for the issuance of the Credential previously requested at the Credential Endpoint or the Batch Credential Endpoint.
+The Wallet MUST present an Access Token to the Deferred Endpoint that is valid for the issuance of the Credential previously requested at the Credential Endpoint or the Batch Credential Endpoint.

 Communication with the Deferred Credential Endpoint MUST utilize TLS.